123Gurkensalat/Scaffolding/README.md

 # Scaffolding

-This mod aims to implement Minecrafts scaffolding into Vintage Story!
+This mod adds Minecrafts scaffolding into Vintage Story!

-Currently this mod adds:

-- A scaffolding block that is climbable and passthrough
-- Easy construction and destruction just like Minecrafts

-What I would like to add:

-- Better visuals.
-Especially for bridges
+Scaffolding is climbable while still being traversable.
+It has custom rules for building on existing scaffolding (see [here](https://minecraft.wiki/w/Scaffolding#Usage)) When one scaffolding is broken, many others might start to collapse if they have insufficent stability.

+You can change the maxDurability settings under ```/VintageStoryData/ModConfig/scaffolding.json```

+For developers forking this repo, you can create a .env-file and set VINTAGE_STORY_MOD_FOLDER to your mod folder and use build.sh (if on linux) to automatically copy the compiled mod there.